mollyrendon/dnd-character-generator/README.md

   # Questions
-  For any questions please contact us at our GitHub accounts.
+  For any questions please contact mollyrendon at this email molly.rendon@outlook.com.

   https://kelsey-schenk.github.io/dnd-character-generator/